dandriskill/maca-challenge/README.md

 `.csv` and `.json` formats allowed by this app.
 More to come!

+Ensure there is a folder called 'files' under '/server'.
+Node needs this location available to write via file system.

+If your data doesn't show up in the dashboard after uploading, hit the 'REFRESH' button under the chart.

 Please reach out if something is not working for you.
 I did my best to think of everything you need to know to run this.